khanh1998/raft-go/README.md

-This is a simple key-value database, built on top of [Raft](https://raft.github.io/) consensus algorithm.
+This is a simple distributed key-value database, built on top of [Raft](https://raft.github.io/) consensus algorithm.
 At the moment, this raft cluster now supports:
 - Leader election
 - Log replication
 - Safety